awsdocs/aws-doc-sdk-examples/javav2/example_code/s3/scenarios/s3_object_lock_scenario/README.md

 ### Resources

-The workflow scenario steps create the buckets and objects needed for the example.
+The workflow scenario steps create the required buckets and objects for the example.
 No additional resources are required.

 This workflow includes an optional step to add a governance mode retention period of one day to objects in an S3 bucket.
 In order to delete these objects, you must have the `s3:BypassGovernanceRetention` permission.
 If you do not have this permission, you will be unable to delete these objects until the retention period has expired.